sjurajpuchky/php-object-copy/README.md

 # php-object-copy
-Simple implementation of copy fields from one object to another by Reflection API.
+Simple implementation of copy properties from one object to another by Reflection API.